Blog Header Logo

 Testing Spa Heater Elements

 Using any handheld electric meter, you can test your spa heater element to determine if water has leaked through tiny fissures in the carbonized shell.
-With all spa power turned Off at the circuit breaker, first test for any incoming voltage, with the meter set to VAC 250 or greater.
+With all spa power turned off at the circuit breaker, first test for any incoming voltage, with the meter set to VAC 250 or greater.
 Then you'll set your test meter to the Ohms scale, 2K or greater.

-RESISTANCE TEST: Place your meter leads onto the power leads on the heater body, or the heater element terminals, where the wires connect.
+Place your meter leads onto the power leads on the heater body, or the heater element terminals, where the wires connect.
 You should see 0 volts, and if so, switch your meter to Ohms Ω (2000+) to measure resistance.
 A good spa heater element, up to 5.5 Kw (5500 watts) should have around 10 Ohms of resistance, or in the range of 8-12 on your meter.
 Larger spa heater elements of 11 Kw, are generally in the 20-24 Ohm range.
 If your spa heater element tested for resistance has zero Ohms, -or- goes off the chart to infinite ∞, then the heater element or the entire spa heater needs replacement.

-TEST FOR SHORT CIRCUIT: For this test you'll have to remove the heater from the Spa Pak, to get your meter lead directly onto the heater element.
+For this test you'll have to remove the heater from the Spa Pak, to get your meter lead directly onto the heater element.
 Again with power completely Off, first test for any incoming power by setting your meter onto VAC 250.
 If no voltage is found, switch the meter to Ohms to test for a short circuit in the heater element.
 With one meter lead on one of the heater terminals, or element bulkhead nuts, touch the other lead to the surface of the heater element.
 Your meter should peg to infinite ∞, which is good.
 If you get an actual lower reading, the element is bad.

 Replace the Heater Element or Replace the Heater Assembly?